Perlence/docker-multi-build/README.rst

 ====================

 Multi Builder is a tool for multi-stage Docker builds.
 Think of it as Docker Compose for images.
-With Multi Builder, you use a Multi Builder file to split images into build stages, specify dependences between them and thus better utilize Docker image cache.
+With Multi Builder, you use a Multi Builder file to split images into build stages, specify dependencies between them and thus better utilize Docker image cache.
 Then, using a single command, you build all the images from your configuration.

 A ``docker-multi-build.yml`` looks like this: